-The Group will need to raise additional funding or enter into a strategic partnership with industry partners to undertake work beyond that being funded by the US\$10.4m (before expenses) fundraising that was first announced on 13 March 2020 (see below).
+The Group will need to raise additional funding or enter into a strategic partnership with industry partners to undertake work beyond that being funded by the £27 million (before expenses) 2021 fundraising.
 There is no certainty that this will be possible at all or on acceptable terms.

-The Group successfully engaged with investors to generate significant cash resources to date, including the recent financing that raised, US\$10.4m, before expenses.
-The Group's Management Team expects that continued access to capital markets, or other access to capital, will be required to support the Group through regulatory approval and initial commercialisation efforts in the United States.
+The Group successfully engaged with investors to generate significant cash resources to date, including the 2021 financing that raised £27 million, before expenses.
+The Group's management team expects that continued access to capital markets, or other access to capital, will be required to support the Group through regulatory approval and initial commercialisation efforts in the US.
 See Going Concern discussion below.